University of Calcutta: Jurisdiction

-At one point of time, the university had a huge catchment area in British India, starting from Lahore in the west to Rangoon in east and Ceylon in the south.
-Colleges like Thomason Engineering College (now IIT Roorkee), Muhammedan Anglo-Oriental College (now Aligarh Muslim University) etc. were affiliated to the university.
-Schools situated in districts like Rawalpindi, Lahore, Jaypur, Cawnpur, Lucknow, Mussoorie etc. used to prepare and send students for the entrance examination of the university.
+At one time, the university had a huge catchment area in British India, ranging from Lahore in the west to Rangoon in east and Ceylon in the south.
+Colleges like Thomason Engineering College (now IIT Roorkee), Muhammedan Anglo-Oriental College (now Aligarh Muslim University), Canning College, Lucknow (now University of Lucknow), King George Medical College (now King George's Medical University), etc. were affiliated to the university.
+Schools situated in districts like Rawalpindi, Lahore, Jaypur, Cawnpur, and Mussoorie used to prepare and send students for the university entrance examination.
 No provisions to curtail territorial control were made after establishment of University of Punjab and Allahabad in 1882 and 1887 respectively.
-Although after the Indian Universities Act of 1904 came in, for the first time, the university's control got curtailed to Bengal (which included Orissa and Bihar), Assam and Burma provinces.
-In the act, provisions were made to limit territorial jurisdiction and it gave the Governor-General-in-Council the power to limit territorial jurisdiction of the five universities; Calcutta, Bombay, Madras, the Punjab and Allahabad.
+After the Indian Universities Act of 1904 came in, however, for the first time, the university's control was curtailed to Bengal (which included Orissa and Bihar), Assam and Burma provinces.
+In the act, the Governor-General-in-Council was given the power to the limit territorial jurisdiction of the five universities; Calcutta, Bombay, Madras, the Punjab and Allahabad.

 Following the Government of British India notification on 20 August 1904, Ceylon went under the University of Madras; provinces, states and agencies of Central India, such as the Central India Agency, Rajputana Agency, United Provinces of Agra and Oudh etc. went to the hands of University of Allahabad; Northern and North-Western provinces and states went under the University of Punjab.
-Jurisdiction of schools and colleges in Eastern India retained to Calcutta University.
+Jurisdiction of schools and colleges in Eastern India was retained by Calcutta University.
 By 1907, two colleges in Punjab, three in the Central Province, five in the State of Rajputana Agency, six in the United Provinces of Agra and Oudh and seven in Ceylon were disaffiliated.
-Series of disaffiliation continued till 1948.
+A series of disaffiliations continued till 1948.
 Schools and colleges in Orissa and Bihar province went under University of Patna after its establishment in 1917.
 University of Rangoon was established in 1920 and the Burma region went under it in 1921.
 In the same year, University of Dacca was established and some colleges in East Bengal went under it and whole control was cut with the partition of India in 1947.
-In 1948, All the schools and colleges in Assam left the university after the establishment of Gauhati University.
+In 1948, all the schools and colleges in Assam left the university after the establishment of Gauhati University.